ftraposo/ftraposo.github.io/research.md

 <details style="padding: 10px; margin-top: 3px; margin-bottom: 20px;">
   <summary style="cursor: pointer; font-weight: bold; color: dark;">Abstract</summary>
 <sub>
-Governments across the globe have set audits as one of the primary mechanisms to measure and deter corruption.
-This paper focuses on the spillover effects of audits within local governments in Chile.
-Using a fuzzy regression discontinuity design, I exploit the discontinuity in allocating audits within local governments/departments to estimate the effects of audits within departments within each municipality.
-The fuzzy RD results will be completed using panel data from audits conducted between 2014-2024.
-I expect to present the preliminary results of both estimation strategies pre-registered in the analysis plan at the conference.
+Governments around the world have implemented audits as a key mechanism to combat corruption.
+This paper examines the spillover effects of audits within local governments in Chile.
+Leveraging a fuzzy regression discontinuity design, I exploit the discontinuity in the assignment of audits to estimate their cross-departmental effects within municipalities.
+The findings show that irregularities in subsequent audits decline by 11%, with significantly larger reductions observed in cases classified as severe or very severe.
+However, the impact of audits diminishes as the time interval between the initial and subsequent audits increases.
 </sub>

 </details>